Anatoly03/RegexCensor/README.md

 ### `Filter.add(RegExp)`

-Adds the patterns to the filter.
+Adds the patterns to the filter, to quickly add regex arrays to the filter, use `Filter.add_many(RegExp[])`

 ### `Filter.add_word(string)`

-Adds a word to the filter.
+Adds a word to the filter, to quickly add arrays of words to the filter, use `Filter.add_many_words(RegExp[])`

 ### `Filter.check(string) : boolean`

 Checks one or several strings for profanity defined by the Filter.
-Returns `true` if any string triggers the patterns and `false` otherwise.
+Returns `true` if any string triggers the patterns and `false` otherwise, to quickly check arrays with the filter, use `Filter.check_many(string[]) : boolean`

 ### `Filter.find(string) : string[]`